AresValley/Artemis-DB/static/397/description.md

-RUM-MOI FEC, also known as RUM-MIL 115.76 Bd, is a FSK FEC mode used by the Romanian Ministry of Internal Affairs, supposedly under military use.
+RUM-FEC, also known as ROU-FEC and SAU-FEC, is a FSK FEC system used by Romanian diplomatic services.
 This is no longer used today, replaced by MIL-STD 188-110 Serial.